ColbyCommunications/shrinkable-menu-bar/README.md

 ### Javascript

-Import the library and instantiate the class.
-Call the instance's `shouldRun` method to check whether the necessary parts exist on the page, then run its `run` method.
+Create an instance of `ShrinkableMenu`.
+Call the instance's `shouldStart` method to check whether the necessary parts exist on the page, then run its `start` method.

 ```Javascript
 import ShrinkableMenu from 'shrinkable-menu-bar';